 This trend looks likely to continue given the government’s commitments to seeking a low carbon economy.

 Renewable energy is sustainable.
 Many hope it will stabilise energy markets as well as being better for the environment.

 Changes in currency value

-The UK’s reliance on Europe for gas and electricity means that prices are also influenced by the Pound’s strength relative to the Euro.
 When the Pound is stronger, gas and electricity prices fall.
-When the Euro is stronger, however, the prices the UK has to pay increases.
+When the Euro is stronger, the prices the UK pays will increase.

 A lot of energy is used for heating.
 So, when temperatures are higher, demand goes down.
 This reduces the cost of wholesale energy.

 These prices are often linked to forecasts as wholesale energy is bought in advance.

 Energy providers have been pushed to meet carbon emissions targets.
 Charges are applied to companies based on the amount of carbon dioxide they use.

 Energy suppliers that fall behind carbon targets will need to pay a higher price.
 These increases can harm the broader market by encouraging increases in selling price.